dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Firstly, you will see a blank domain with an X at the top, delete it by clicking X.
 ![Duck DNS Config 1](Images/DuckDNSConfig1.PNG)

-Take the address you configured in DuckDNS in its entirety, in my case, mydan-dan-ha.duckdns.org and get your DuckDNS token which should be in your 'setup.txt' into Token.
+Get the address you configured in DuckDNS in its entirety handy, in my case, mydan-dan-ha.duckdns.org and get your DuckDNS token handy which should be in your 'setup.txt'.

 The configuration page at the time of writing is broken, so click the three dots at the top right of Options and click 'Edit in YAML'
 ![Duck DNS Config YAML](Images/DuckDNSYaml.PNG)